 Research supports the claim that with effective specialized treatment, OCD and Anxiety Disorders are very treatable.
 Extensive studies have confirmed that cognitive behaviour therapy (CBT) is an effective treatment to help decrease and even eliminate anxiety symptoms.
 Researchers have found cognitive behaviour therapy to be highly effective in treating anxiety disorders and to have lasting effects.
 Therefore, for most people with anxiety disorders, there is effective help available.

 I provide treatment for Anxiety Disorders, including Generalized Anxiety Disorder, Social Phobia, Specific Phobias, Panic Disorder, Hypochondriasis, Post Traumatic Stress Disorder.
-I have a particular passion and expertise in treating Obsessive Compulsive Related Disorders, such as OCD, Body Dysmorphic Disorder, Skin Picking, Hair Pulling and other Body Specific Repetitive Disorders and Hoarding.
+I have a particular passion and expertise in treating OCD.
+And I provide treatment for other Obsessive Compulsive Related Disorders, such as OCD, Body Dysmorphic Disorder, Skin Picking, Hair Pulling and other Body Specific Repetitive Disorders and Hoarding.
 I specialize in implementing Cognitive-Behaviour Therapy, particularly Exposure and Response Prevention and other effective treatment techniques for both OCD and Anxiety Disorders.